sanawaz1080/typescript/README.md

 `npm install -g typescript`

-We can check typescript version by using this command
+We can check typescript version by using this command.

 `tsc -v`

+### Hello World!
+Example

+Suppose if you want to compile ts file,
+Eg: index.ts
+Then use do like this,
+`tsc index.ts`
+This will generate a new index.js file.